lewagon/dotfiles/05-Rails/05-Rails-MC-with-images/01-Mister-Cocktail-Images/README.md

 of `Cocktail` as a thumbnail.
 On the `show` view of `Cocktail`, the same image should be displayed, but bigger!

-Even though it's a simple app, try your best to make something beatiful using Bootstrap, a few nice fonts, and all your creativity 🎨😊🎨
+Even though it's a simple app, try your best to make something beautiful using Bootstrap, a few nice fonts, and all your creativity 🎨😊🎨

 **Hint**: You can always build on top of [lewagon/ui-components](http://lewagon.github.io/ui-components/)